-- (i) set off against each other; or - (ii) converted into a net debt. - 1.7 "Securities lending or repurchase agreement" means an agreement under which: - (a) a person (called in this definition the transferor) transfers the legal interest in any certificates of deposit, banker's acceptances or securities (called in this definition the transferred securities) to another person (called in this definition the transferee); - (b) the transferor reacquires the transferred securities or acquires equivalent certificates of deposit, banker's acceptances or securities from the transferee: - (i) at a later time not later than one year after the date of the transfer mentioned in paragraph (a); or - (ii) on demand; - (c) the transferor retains the risk of loss or opportunity for gain in respect of the transferred securities; - (d) the transferor does not dispose of (by transfer, declaration of trust or otherwise) the right to receive any part of the total consideration payable or to be given by the transferee under the agreement; and - (e) if any distribution is made in respect of the transferred securities during the period between the date of the transfer mentioned in paragraph (a) and the date of the reacquisition mentioned in paragraph (b), the transferor receives from the transferee the distribution or compensatory payment equal to the value of the distribution.
+- (i) set off against each other; or - (ii) converted into a net debt. - 1.7 "Securities lending or repurchase agreement" means an agreement under which: - (a) a person (called in this definition the transferor) transfers the legal interest in any certificates of deposit, banker's acceptances or securities (called in this definition the transferred securities) to another person (called in this definition the transferee);

-- 1.8 "Spot contract" means a contract for the sale of a foreign currency or commodity at its market price on the spot date, where the contract provides for the delivery of that foreign currency or commodity. - 1.9 The list of transactions that forms the subject of the carve-outs is exhaustive.
-Accordingly, there are certain types of Transactions set out in Appendix A that are not covered by the carve-outs: - (a) Economic Statistic Transactions; - (b) Emissions Allowance Transactions; - (c) Longevity/Mortality Transactions; - (d) Property Index Derivative Transactions; - (e) Weather Index Transactions; - (f) Repurchase Transactions, to the extent that they do not fall within the specific conditions of the definition of "securities lending or repurchase agreement"; and - (g) Securities Lending Transactions, to the extent that they do not fall within the specific conditions of the definition of "securities lending or repurchase agreement". - 1.10With regards to spot foreign exchange contracts and spot commodity contracts, there is some ambiguity as to whether the requirement for delivery means that the carve-out is limited only to spot foreign exchange or commodity contracts which are physically delivered.
+- (b) the transferor reacquires the transferred securities or acquires equivalent certificates of deposit, banker's acceptances or securities from the transferee: - (i) at a later time not later than one year after the date of the transfer mentioned in paragraph (a); or - (ii) on demand; - (c) the transferor retains the risk of loss or opportunity for gain in respect of the transferred securities; - (d) the transferor does not dispose of (by transfer, declaration of trust or otherwise) the right to receive any part of the total consideration payable or to be given by the transferee under the agreement; and - (e) if any distribution is made in respect of the transferred securities during the period between the date of the transfer mentioned in paragraph (a) and the date of the reacquisition mentioned in paragraph (b), the transferor receives from the transferee the distribution or compensatory payment equal to the value of the distribution. - 1.8 "Spot contract" means a contract or an arrangement for the sale or purchase of any currency or commodity at the spot price, where it is intended for a party to the contract or arrangement to take delivery of the currency or commodity immediately or within a period which must not be longer than the period determined by the market convention for delivery of the currency or commodity."Spot contract" means a contract for the sale of a foreign currency or commodity at its market price on the spot date, where the contract provides for the delivery of that foreign currency or commodity. - 1.9 The list of transactions that forms the subject of the carve-outs is exhaustive.
+Accordingly, care should be exercised to ensure that the specific Transaction in question falls within the definitions set out above.
+If a Transaction is not covered by the list, it would not be carved out from the scope of the moratoria. there are certain types of Transactions set out in Appendix A that are not covered by the carve-outs: - (a) Economic Statistic Transactions; - (b) Emissions Allowance Transactions; - (c) Longevity/Mortality Transactions; - (d) Property Index Derivative Transactions; - (e) Weather Index Transactions; - (f) Repurchase Transactions, to the extent that they do not fall within the specific conditions of the definition of "securities lending or repurchase agreement"; and - (g) Securities Lending Transactions, to the extent that they do not fall within the specific conditions of the definition of "securities lending or repurchase agreement". - 1.10 With regards to spot foreign exchange contracts and spot commodity contracts, there is some ambiguity as to whether the requirement for delivery means that the carve-out is limited only to spot foreign exchange or commodity contracts which are physically delivered.
 There is also ambiguity as to whether "foreign currency" would include Singapore dollars.